FCS 340 - Marriage and Family Relations » Spring 2019 » Chapter 9 Exam

 Question #7

-Ken and Carla, an unmarried couple, have been living together for the past three years.
-They have made numerous decisions together such as splitting their finances, getting a dog, and buying furniture.
+When unmarried individuals have been living together for the past three years but they make numerous decisions together such as splitting their finances, getting a dog, and buying furniture.
 Eventually, without making a conscious decision or commitment, the couple slide into marriage.
 In this scenario, the couple experiences the ________.

 B. friction effect